forfudan/MojoMiji/src/miji/basic/errors.md

 ---

 Since `Error` is a also a valid Mojo type, you can also return an `Error` type using the `return` keyword.
 However, when you do so, Mojo will not treat it as an error, but rather as a normal return value.
-If you do not handle it, the program will not abort.
+If you do not handle it, the program will **not abort**.
 See the following example:

 ```mojo
 fn return_error() -> Error: